What Is Problem Solving?

 Coming Up With, Evaluating, and Implementing Solutions

-Once you have a list of possible fixes, you will use your critical thinking skills to evaluate each of your options in order to decide which one will have the best results.
-Next, you will implement your chosen solution.
+Use your critical thinking skills to evaluate each of your options to decide which one will have the best results.
+Next, implement your chosen solution.
 There's still one more step.
-You will have to follow up to see if your plan worked.
-If it didn't, you would need to figure out why and then try an alternative method.
+Follow up to see if your plan worked.
+If it didn't, figure out why and then try one of the alternatives.

 Careers That Require Problem Solving Skills

-If you excel at problem solving, these are some careers that will take full advantage of your expertise:
+If you have exceptional problem solving skills, these are some careers that will take full advantage of your expertise:

 - Chief Executive: Chief executives direct all the activities of the companies and organizations that employ them.
 They devise strategies and create policies to help them meet these entities' goals.